 In a cup you can add 10 drops of red clover, chamomile, St. John’s wort, eyebright or calendula.
 Add one cup of distilled or filtered water and 1 tsp of salt.
 Use this solution to rinse out the dog’s eye with an eyedropper 2-3 times a day.
 This will help reduce the irritation and inflammation of the dog eye infection, promoting a better healing process.

 A Note on Home Remedies

 These home remedies are not guaranteed to work for your pooch.
 The ingredients themselves are natural and are not likely to produce any negative effects, but if your dog is allergic to any of these items you may see a reaction.
-Try testing everything you plan on giving your dog on a small patch of skin before you apply it to a place like their eye.
+Always seek the advice of your veterinarian before trying any remedies at home.

-Some infections may have gone past the point of home remedies and may need medical attention.
-If there is yellow pus or blood oozing from the eye you may consider a trip to the vet.
-A dog that is lethargic or lacks an appetite, can’t open their eye or has contracted the infection from any type of trauma should probably take a trip to the vet, as well.
+Some dog eye infections may have gone past the point of home remedies and may need medical attention.
+If there is yellow pus or blood oozing from the eye you should make a trip to the vet.
+A dog that is lethargic or lacks an appetite, can’t open their eye or has contracted the infection from any type of trauma requires a trip to the vet, as well.

-If you notice that any of these remedies are ineffective and no difference is noticed within a few days, you’ll want to get advice from a vet on the next steps.
+If you notice that any of these remedies are ineffective and no difference is noticed within a few days, reach out to your veterinarian on the next steps.